kvnn/kevinriggen/_posts/2011-12-2-How-favgoals-video-processing-works.md

 #### The Process Monster
-*an Ubuntu server machine sitting near my feet*
+*an ubuntu box keeping my feet warm*

-1. The Process Monster downloads acceptable pending videos from the pending box at the cdn
+1. The Process Monster downloads the accepted pending videos from the pending box at the cdn
 2. The video is processed
 	+ a mobile ready mp4 is processed using the following ffmpeg command :